Volume Two

 There was a tinge of a resigned smile on his face.
 Ilya wondered if Hector himself realized he was smiling.

-"Monsters sure are troublesome things.
+"Monsters really are troublesome things.
 The more people there are, the more they bare their fangs.
-They mutate and call more of their kind over.
+They mutate and call more of their kind.
 We can't study them in enough detail."

 "Yes, they truly are troublesome."

-But at the same time, without such traits at the very least, they wouldn't be such a menace to life.
+But at the same time, without those very traits, they wouldn't be such a menace to life.

 "But we can come together to defeat enemies stronger than us.
 In that way, the whole group is greater than the sum of its parts.
 That ability, I believe, is a more troublesome characteristic."